 About Somatic Sex Education

-Somatic Sex Education offers the opportunity to learn, grow and heal through body based exercises and experiences.
+Somatic Sex Education offers the opportunity to learn, grow and heal through body based exercises - somatic bodywork - and experiences.
 Learning new ways of being in our physicalness, dropping the mental chatter, we cultivate interior awareness and sense a deeper, yet subtle undercurrent of sensation and experience what it means to be fully alive.
 From my teacher:

 Coming home to our bodies, experiencing waves of arousal,